 The Friend Zone:

 Friends are obviously the people who are the most trusted ones in the circle of a person.
 The thing you need to think upon is that what do friends do that makes them be trusted?
 To me, the things friends do the most is that they ask questions.
 The friends ask about how is your life going, how are things at home, how is your career progressing and so on.
 It is in response to these questions that a person starts sharing and opening up the heart.
 Thus, without posing questions one cannot gain entry into the friend zone and if one is not in this zone, one cannot get into the circle of trust.

 The second major component of the circle of trust is the advisor zone.
 People trust someone from whom they have had value able advice or from whom they think they can get quality advice.
 As badly as people need someone who can listen to their problem, there is an equal need of searching for someone who can give them advice and guidance pertaining to all their problems and issues.
 Therefore, in order to be trusted by people and prospects, you need to prove your mettle as a worthy advisor.

 Strike The Balance:

 Before pursuing any prospect, you need to gather some background information about the customer.
 When you have the information, find out the kind of problems the customer is facing.
 Once you know that, then meet with them and humbly bring forward those questions, to which you know that the customer requires an answer.
-However, in doing all this you need to keep in mind that you know the solutions of those questions as well, because when the prospects look towards you after poring their heart out, they expect some suggestions or guidance.
-Thus, when you ask the right question and give the right solutions (which in most of the cases would be your product or service) it is then that the customer lets you in to the circle of trust, on the bases of which you can hope for a long relationship with the customers and prospects.
+However, in doing all this you need to keep in mind that you know the solutions to those questions as well because when the prospects look towards you after pouring their heart out, they expect some suggestions or guidance.
+Thus, when you ask the right question and give the right solutions (which in most of the cases would be your product or service) it is then that the customer lets you into the circle of trust, on the bases of which you can hope for a long relationship with the customers and prospects.